Teaching and Mentoring text with an apple icon Teaching and Mentoring

 Explore Opportunities for Formal and Informal Mentoring of Undergraduates

-Mentoring an undergraduate or group of undergraduates will help you cultivate skills that are widely applicable both in and outside of academia.
+Mentoring an undergraduate or group of undergraduates will help you cultivate skills that are widely applicable in all careers where you might supervise and guide a team or mentor junior colleagues.
 Most graduate students will mentor undergraduate students through teaching during their work as Graduate Student Instructors, but the University and various departments also offer a number of other opportunities for graduate students to mentor undergraduates.

 You may begin by inquiring in your department about whether there are opportunities for you to mentor undergraduates in research or more generally.
 For example, many departments provide the opportunity to work with undergraduate research assistants on faculty or graduate student projects, to mentor undergraduates in their own research, or to work with undergraduates in other types of mentoring relationships.
 A number of departments also award fellowships to graduate mentors through the Berkeley Connect program.